MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

 ---

-# How to install Machine Learning Server for Windows
+# How to install Machine Learning Server for Windows on a command line

 ## Next steps